netxillon/Hadoop/README.md

   "Doing a course is not a guarantee for a job, but having a solid foundation surely is"

-For Details on Course offered, please refer to the folder Courses_offered.
+For Details on Courses offered, please refer to the folder "Courses_Offered".